Stephen Clarke can help you capitalise on the extensive benefits of trees

 “Without question if farmers bring trees into their landscape, they will improve their overall returns.
 The best time to plant trees is yesterday.”

-As an expert advisor at PFT, Stephen says ‘We’re as much a part of the community as anyone else, and we have a real role to play.’
+As an expert forester at PFT, Stephen says ‘We’re as much a part of the community as anyone else, and we have a real role to play.’

 “I get a lot of satisfaction out of helping farmers find solutions to their problems and maximising opportunities, particularly helping people work productively together.”